m2mathew/drumsensei-blog/src/pages/landing-the-gig/index.md

 * I dig into the pre-work for my course at TIY.
 I go through all of the [Codecademy](https://www.codecademy.com/learn) HTML/CSS/JavaScript modules again, taking notes over every section.
 I learn by writing, so I was putting a lot of code on paper during this time.
 * Each day has time set aside to learn code beforehand to make it as automatic as possible for me.
 * I go to a few meetups and tell my story to people.
 They are usually fairly astonished that a band director would get into software development.
 Overall people are supportive and happy to see a new face.
 Yay meetups!
-* I meet [Chirag](https://twitter.com/ChicagoGupta) at a meetup at his [co-working space](http://www.noddfw.com/) in north Dallas.
+* I meet [Chirag](https://twitter.com/ChicagoGupta) at a meetup at his nod co-working space (noddfw dot com) in north Dallas.
 Turns out he is a drummer, and his first teacher was one of my best friends from high school.
 We later discover that Chirag and I share a birthday with each other (and Harry Potter).

 #### August 2015